AliSajid/AliSajid.github.io/content/posts/the_gambler_negotiation.md

 <!-- vale alex.ProfanityLikely = NO -->

-So letting somethings go while hanging on to others is a part of becoming a negotiation genius.
+So letting some things go while hanging on to others is a part of becoming a negotiation genius.
 As is negotiating something and not negotiating another.
 That is mirrored by knowing what to throw away and knowing what to keep, because every hand's both a winner or a loser, depending on the circumstances you find yourself in.

 <!-- vale alex.ProfanityLikely = YES -->